 Despite its close ties with successive US administrations, Israel is only one piece of a much larger jigsaw.
 To put the Palestinian conflict into context, more Muslims have been ruthlessly murdered by the regimes of Saudi Arabia, Egypt and Iran and by Islamic fundamentalist militias than by Israel.
 The ongoing bombardment of Yemen is putting at risk the lives of as many as 20 million Yemenis, while the British RAF trains Royal Saudi Airforce pilots.

 Many true Zionists accuse the BBC itself of antisemitism in its appeasement of the Islamic lobby in the UK.
 Few English, Scottish and Welsh people harbour ill feelings towards Jews, have very strong opinions about the Israeli/Palestinian conflict or are obsessed with undue Jewish influence in finance or media.
 Most strong views, one way or the other, inevitably come either from radical political activists or more commonly from those with family ties to the Middle East.
-So which community in early 21st century Britain would be most likely to distrust Jews, blame Israel for many of the world’s problems and potentially cast doubt on the orthodox version of the Nazi Holocaust?
+So which community in early 21st century Britain would be most likely to distrust Jews, blame Israel for many of the world's ills and cast doubt on the orthodox version of the Nazi Holocaust?
 Let me give you a clue.
 They are not old age pensioners who still remember the Second World War or virtue-signalling refugee rights campaigners, but neither are they ordinary working class Christians or trade unionists.
 Even outspoken critics of Israeli government policy like George Galloway have taken a very firm stance against both Holocaust denial and against the likes of Tommy Robinson.
-So let’s scratch our heads and think which group of disaffected people with strong religious views might blame Jews not only for the Middle East quagmire, but for Western cultural decadence and its addiction to debt?
+So let's scratch our heads and think which group of disaffected people with strong religious views might blame Jews not only for the Middle East quagmire, but for Western cultural decadence and its addiction to debt?
 What kind of staunch labour voters would view world history since the 1917 Balfour declaration through the prism of an almighty conspiracy by Zionists to control the globe?
 It may sadden some, but there is only one logical answer to the above question.
 It also helps us explain how Labour could miraculously hold on to the marginal seat of Peterborough in a by-election with nearly ten thousand postal votes or around 30% of all ballot papers cast.
-While the Palestinian conflict may be just one of many causes that many leftwing activists like to champion when they’re not fretting about food banks, disability benefit cuts, global warming, veganism or LBGTQ++ rights, in the minds of many radical Muslims it justifies their jihad against Jewish power.
+While the Palestinian conflict may be just one of many causes that many leftwing activists like to champion when they're not fretting about food banks, disability benefit cuts, global warming, veganism or LBGTQ++ rights, in the minds of many radical Muslims it justifies their jihad against Jewish power.
 The problem is most Labour activists either turn a blind eye to rampant Judaeophobia among some of their radical Muslim comrades or they are blissfully unaware of it.

 Freedom of Inquiry

-A common analytical mistake is to assign collective responsibility to an entire category of humanity for crimes committed by a tiny subset of such groups and then to censor debate about key issues that affect us all through guilty by association with a few bad apples.
+A common error of analysis is to assign collective responsibility to an entire category of humanity for crimes committed by a tiny subset of such groups and then to censor debate about key issues that affect us all through guilt by association with a few bad apples.
 Censorship of ideas creates an atmosphere in which people are scared to ask important questions and challenge orthodoxy.
 The spectres of Islamophobia and antisemitism do not serve to protect either Jewish or Muslim interests, but to silence dissent.
 If you care about Muslim lives, why not protest against UK logistical support for the ongoing bombing of North Yemen?
 If you care about antisemitic hate crimes, then you might like to have word with a few radical Islamists who learn Judaeophobic diatribes in their mosques.
 If you care about historical truth and our future as a free-thinking species, you may want to join me in taking a firm stance against the steady erosion of intellectual freedom.